 - Slowly roll down one vertebra at a time until just your lower back touches the mat.
 Keep your head and shoulders raised.

-- Do 40 tiny curls with your core, lifting and lowering your shoulders about one inch.
+- Fix your gaze toward your abdominal muscles and scoop your belly in tight to do 40 tiny curls with your core, lifting and lowering your shoulders by about one inch.

 Move 3: Low C Curve Bicycles

 - Sit upright with your legs slightly bent in front of you.
-Think of it as someone punching you in the lower stomach.
+Brace your core by pulling in your abdominal muscles.
 Let your spine round by scooping in your abdominals and working the core.
 Your whole spine should form a capital C.

 - Rest for 1 minute and repeat.